 Government organizations, agencies and departments hire trainers to teach personnel, program managers to oversee training-related programs, curriculum developers to design courses and educators to provide cultural, health and basic adult education.
 Some roles fall within the local government’s welfare and social service departments.

 Some city governments have environmental health and sustainability, parks and recreation, neighborhood services and senior services that offer classes to educate the public on a multitude of topics.

 M.Ed. in Adult Education Careers and Average Salaries

-- Human Resources managers oversee the administrative functions of an organization.
+- Human resources managers oversee administrative functions surrounding an organization’s workforce.
 Responsibilities include recruiting, hiring and strategic planning.
-Their median salary is $110,120 per year.
+Their median salary is $126,230 per year.

-The above U.S. Bureau of Labor Statistics salary data is for 2017.
+The salary figures listed above are drawn from May 2021 U.S. Bureau of Labor Statistics data.

-Although the courses in the EWU program are 100 percent online, students complete a 120-hour internship in their area of interest with support from a mentor.
+An M.Ed. in Adult Education program like EWU’s can help educators increase their career options and income potential.
+Although the courses in the EWU program are 100% online, students complete a 120-hour internship in their area of interest with support from a mentor.
 The internship helps cement the students’ education by providing practice opportunities in real-world settings.